deltachat/chatmail/README.md

    but normally email servers will retry delivering messages for at least a week, so messages will not be lost.

-5. Now you can run `cmdeploy run --disable-mail --ssh-host 13.37.13.37` to disable your old server.
+6. Now you can run `cmdeploy run --disable-mail --ssh-host 13.37.13.37` to disable your old server.

    Now your users will notice the migration and will not be able to send or receive messages until the migration is completed.

-6. After everything is stopped, you can copy the `/home/vmail/mail` directory to the new server.
+7. After everything is stopped, you can copy the `/home/vmail/mail` directory to the new server.
     It includes all user data, messages, password hashes, etc.

-    If you have enough storage on your local machine, you can simply download it with `rsync -avz 13.37.13.37:/home/vmail/mail .`, and upload it again with `rsync -avz mail 13.12.23.42:/home/vmail/`.

-    The other way would be copying it from the old machine to the new machine directly, which requires setting up an SSH connection with a new SSH key.
+    Just run: `ssh root@13.37.13.37 tar c /home/vmail/mail | ssh root@13.12.23.42 tar x -C /home/vmail/`

     After this, your new server has all the necessary files to start operating :)

-7. To be sure the permissions are still fine, run `chown vmail: -R /home/vmail` on the new server.
+8. To be sure the permissions are still fine, run `chown vmail: -R /home/vmail` on the new server.

-8. Finally, you can run `cmdeploy run` to turn on chatmail on the new server.
+9. Finally, you can run `cmdeploy run` to turn on chatmail on the new server.
     Your users can continue using the chatmail server, and messages which were sent after step 6. should arrive now.
     Voilà!